bbatsov/blog/_posts/2011-04-27-programming-languages-worth-learning.markdown

 #C
 ---
-The C programming language has been around for about forty years now(it appeared in 1973).
+The C programming language has been around for about forty years now (it appeared in 1973).
 While it's often viewed as a higher level assembly language today in the era of Java, .Net and Python, C remains the sole choice for doing serious system programming - writing drivers, all kinds of servers and virtual machines.

-Learning C also give you an insight to the inner working of the computer like memory management and native data types(based on a CPU's registries).
+Learning C also give you an insight to the inner working of the computer, like memory management and native data types (based on a CPU's registries).

 The best way to get started with C